 The Fourth Industrial Revolution

-Technology has come a long way and rather than just seen to improve our lives, and it can be a lot more than that.
+Technology has come a long way and rather than just be seen to improve our lives, it can be a lot more.
 It can be a powerful facilitator that can change how we see the world, change our behaviour and what it means to be human.
 This era will be regarded as the movement that will add to and extend the impact digitalisation has on us in ways that we don’t expect.
 In other words, we will be the generation who will always be challenged by what is being invented and what is changing around us.

-As Nicholas Davis compares this revolution’s impact on us to that of a tsunami, he states that the outcome of every revolution is a reflection of the desires of the population and ultimately the choices that we have made.
+Nicholas Davis compares this revolution’s impact on us to that of a tsunami, he states that the outcome of every revolution is a reflection of the desires of the population and ultimately the choices that it made.
 Think of the Law Of Attraction phenomenon; what you seek is what you receive.